ALBERTO PRATI

 Research Keywords:

-life satisfaction, subjective well-being, self-narrative, memory, motivated beliefs, motivated reasoning, evaluative judgments, bias, carbon footprint, time preferences, measurement, methodology, experiment, survey.
+life satisfaction, subjective well-being, memory, motivated beliefs, motivated reasoning, feeling, emotion, evaluative judgment, bias, carbon footprint, time preferences, measurement, methodology, experiment, survey.